-- i.
-If you include an enforcement provision, when you submit the stipulation to the Court be sure to ask for it to be "so-ordered" by the judge so that it will constitute an enforceable order. - f.
-A provision that binds the contents of the proceeding upon successors and assigns in the event the property gets sold/transferred during litigation ( in sample stipulation) - 2.
-Other provisions to consider.
-These can be useful but not essential. - a.
-COVID provisions masking, social distancing etc. - b.
-Workers will identify themselves - c.
-Applies to buyers of building (The contents of this stipulation shall be binding upon, and inure the benefit of, the parties hereto, their representatives, successors and assigns.") - 3.
-Provision to avoid.
+- 3. Provision to avoid.
 Your OPA might try to include these and treat them as par for the course but as a general rule we do not want to include these, call LSNYC mentor if OPA insists. - a.
 "If matter is not restored within [X] days, matter shall be deemed discontinued."
 This is a means of our case being automatically discontinued.
 Even if the Respondents-Landlords fails follow through on the repairs, a provision like this would prevent us from restoring the case to the calendar to seek enforcement on the stip.
 In this example, 30 days is way too brief of a time.
-Occasionally we can consent to something much longer, perhaps 180 days, but only if we are getting the consent/civil penalties default provision and if Respondents-Landlords have already satisfactorily. - b.
-"Either party may restore for contempt" this is usually inappropriate, we don't any - c.
-Any obligations on our client to pay rent or for repairs - d.
-Any kind of language that allows a landlord to accelerate an eviction proceeding against our client
+Occasionally we can consent to something much longer, perhaps 180 days, but only if we are getting the consent/civil penalties default provision and if Respondents-Landlords have already satisfactorily begun performing repairs. - b.
+"Either party may restore for contempt" this is usually inappropriate as there should be nothing in our stipulation that exposes our client to being held in contempt. - c.
+Any obligations on our client to pay rent or pay for repairs.
+If our client is in arrears on their rent, the Respondent-Landlords recourse is to bring a nonpayment proceeding and they cannot condition performing repairs on payment of rent. - d.
+Any kind of language that allows a landlord to accelerate an eviction proceeding against our client.

-➔ Harassment Claims
+→ Harassment Claims

-- 1. If you included a harassment claim, you could settle it along with your claim for an Order to Correct - a.
-"Without admitting or denying any of the following, Respondents-Landlords agree to not engage in any of the behavior alleged in the underling petition, including but not limited to..." then describe the behavior we want them to stop and connect it to a default provision so that you have enforcement power - b.
+- 1. If you included a harassment claim, you could settle it along with your claim for an Order to Correct. - a.
+"Without admitting or denying any of the following, Respondents-Landlords agree to not engage in any of the behavior alleged in the underling petition, including but not limited to..." then describe the behavior we want them to stop and connect it to a default provision so that you have enforcement power. - b.
 If OPA is wary of our being able to restore to enforce harassment claims, you could include a notice/cure provision, i.e. "Petitioner to first advise Respondent-Landlord's counsel of alleged harassment and give a [x] date cure period prior to moving to restore..." and/or a provision that requires you to submit an affidavit from someone with first-hand personal knowledge about the alleged harassment (an affidavit from our client describing the continuing harassment, which we would do anyway) - 2.
-If you are unable to settle your harassment claim, you need to bifurcate your claims settling repair claims for an Order to Correct/ Consent Order/ Stipulation of Settlement, and calendaring harassment claims for a hearing on harassment.
+If you are unable to settle your harassment claim, you may need to bifurcate your claims settling repair claims for an Order to Correct/ Consent Order/ Stipulation of Settlement, and calendaring harassment claims for a hearing on harassment. - a.

-- a.
 When picking a court date give yourself enough time to prepare for trial - b.
 Ask for clarification when calendaring, i.e. "Will May 15 be a pre-hearing conference or will we begin the trial that day?"
 It is much easier to work out these details while you're still in court and have access to the judge/court attorney, rather than trying to track down information and hammer out ambiguities by calling/emailing court personnel after the fact - c.
 If the court wants to have a pre-trial/pre-hearing conference you can ask if it's possible to do the conference remotely via Microsoft teams.